Wanli Emperor: Early reign: Zhang Juzheng's leadership (1572–1582)

-At the end of the Longqing Emperor's reign, Senior Grand Secretary Gao Gong headed the government.
-Shortly after the accession of the Wanli Emperor, however, an alliance between the eunuch Feng Bao, head of the Directorate of Ceremonial (the most important eunuch office in the imperial palace), and Zhang Juzheng succeeded in deposing Gao.
-Zhang took over Gao's place and remained in power for ten years until his death in 1582.
-Influenced by the Mongol raids of the 1550s, Zhang aimed to "enrich the country and strengthen the army", (Note: "Enrich the country and strengthen the army", or in Chinese, Fuguo qiang bing, is a phrase from the Zhan Guo Ce that summarizes the (legalist) policy of Shang Yang.) using Legalist rather than Confucian methods.
-He sought to centralize the government and increase the emperor's authority at the expense of local interests by streamlining the administration and strengthening the military.
-This included closing local academies and placing the investigating censors under the Grand Secretariat's control.
-Zhang had the support of eunuchs, particularly Feng Bao, and Empress Dowager Li, who acted as regent.
-He was able to handpick his colleagues in the Grand Secretariat and informally control the Ministry of Rites and the Censorate, appointing his followers to important positions in central offices and regions.
-This gave him significant influence in the government, although he did not have the authority to issue orders or demands.
-Zhang also attempted to redirect the censors from seeking revenge against each other and instead focus on collecting taxes and suppressing bandits.
-As a result, the efficiency of the Ming state administration improved between 1572 and 1582, reaching a level that had only been achieved in the early days of the empire.
+At the end of the Longqing Emperor's reign, the government was led by Senior Grand Secretary Gao Gong.
+Shortly after the Wanli Emperor's accession, an alliance between the influential eunuch Feng Bao and Zhang Juzheng succeeded in removing Gao.
+Zhang replaced Gao and remained in power until his death in 1582.
+Seeking to "enrich the country and strengthen the army", (Note: "Enrich the country and strengthen the army", or in Chinese, Fuguo qiang bing, is a phrase from the Zhan Guo Ce that summarizes the (legalist) policy of Shang Yang.)
+Zhang promoted Legalist rather than Confucian policies.
+He centralized government, expanded imperial authority at the expense of local interests, streamlined administration, and strengthened the military.
+His reforms included closing local academies and placing investigating censors under the Grand Secretariat's control.
+The Empress Dowager served as regent, and she and Feng Bao supported Zhang.
+Zhang selected his colleagues in the Grand Secretariat and extended informal influence over the Ministry of Rites and the Censorate through loyal appointments in central and regional offices.
+Although he lacked formal authority to issue orders, this arrangement gave him considerable power.
+He also redirected censors from personal vendettas toward tax collection and suppressing banditry.
+The efficiency of Ming administration improved markedly between 1572 and 1582, reaching a level seen only in the dynasty's early years.